How to Run the Best Poker Home-Game in Town

-This article is intended as a 'how to' guide for anyone interested in organizing poker home games.
-It promotes poker as a sociably enjoyable game of skill.
-In accordance with Hubpages policy, it does not promote the act of gambling.
+This article is intended as a 'how-to' guide for anyone interested in organizing poker home-games.
+The intention of this article is to promote poker as a sociably enjoyable game of skill and does not promote the act of gambling.

 - There is no rake (playing fee) or professional dealer to tip.